alexpreynolds/hglive/README.md

 ### Client

-The following commands generate a build distribution of the React application and initializes a process manager to serve that application from port 80.
+The following commands generate a build distribution of the React application and initializes a process manager to serve the production application from port 80.

 ```
 $ cd ${HOME}/git/hglive/hglive-client